 A Week Of Outfits With Chloé Lepeltier From Conscious By Chloé

-The Good Trade's Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
-Each woman takes her own unique approach slow fashion and demonstrates how beautifully sustainable fashion can come to life.
-Today we're excited to share a week of outfits from Chloé Lepeltier, the blogger behind Conscious By Chloé!
+The Good Trade’s Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
+Each woman takes her own unique approach to slow fashion and demonstrates how beautifully sustainable fashion can come to life.
+Today we’re excited to share a week of outfits from Chloé Lepeltier, the blogger behind Conscious By Chloé!

 // A B O U T C H L O É //

 Age | 33

 Location | Portland, OR

 Job | Translator & Content Creator

 Favorite Portland Makers | Lauren Winter, Open Air Museum, Altar